 PRK avoids all associated LASIK flap complications because no flap is created.

-The PRK procedure of 2013 is a customized, advanced surface laser procedure that utilizes the same astronaut approved laser used in LASIK.
+The current PRK procedure is a customized, advanced surface laser procedure that utilizes the same astronaut approved laser used in LASIK.
 PRK actually takes less time to complete than LASIK.
 The procedure creates an area on the corneal surface where the outermost layer of skin (epithelium) is gently removed.
 The excimer laser is then used to re-profile your cornea to correct your unique visual aberration, just as in LASIK.
 After the procedure is complete, a soft contact lens, without a prescription, is placed on the cornea to allow the first layer of your epithelium to heal.
 This usually takes about a week.
 Most patients do go to work the day after the procedure, but need to increase the font size on their computer and smart phone for the first 4 to 6 weeks.
 With Dr. Mandel’s customized post-operative regimen, discomfort is usually much less than in the original days of PRK in the 1990’s.
 Most of our patients have light sensitivity on day #2, more discomfort on day #3, and then a return to more comfort.
 Vision is slower to recover with PRK than with LASIK where most patients are near 20/20 the day after the procedure.
 The majority of our PRK patients appreciate improved vision the next day, but we usually recommend no driving for one or two weeks after the procedure.
 The results of PRK are equal to LASIK, and have the advantage of avoiding the creation of a laser flap.
 By 4 to 6 weeks most patients are satisfied with their vision, which continues to improve over the next few months.